smarthausleben/ioBroker.wamo/README.md

 This adapter adds "wamo" leakage protection monitoring to your ioBroker installation.

-The adapter connects to your **SYR SafeTech Connect 2422** or **POLYGONVATRO** leakage protection device in order to read data from the device and create some statistic data like water consumption history.
-And since the **SafeFlore Connect Release** you can read out data from those devices.
+The adapter connects to your **SYR SafeTech Connect 2422** or **POLYGONVATRO** leakage protection device in order to read out data from the device, create some statistic data like water consumption history and control this device.
+And since the **SafeFlore Connect Release** you can also add such devices to the adapter and read out data from those devices.

 Further details about the **SYR SaveTech Connect 2422** device can be found on the [SYR detail webpage](https://www.syr.de/de/Produkte/CB9D9A72-BC51-40CE-840E-73401981A519/SafeTech-Connect).
 And further details about the **SafeFlore Connect** device can also be found on the related [SYR detail webpage](https://www.syr.de/de/Produkte/699373BB-C8BE-4992-9CFA-2CB15A5A6166/SafeFloor-Connect#FocusContent).